DRUG ANALYSIS III AND FOOD ANALYSIS

 Atomic Absorbtion Spectrophotometry and Atomic Emission Spectrophotometry: instrumentation and applications.

 Molecular Emission Spectroscopy.
 Fluorescence Spectroscopy: instrumentation and applications.

 Mass spectrometry.
+Key points.
 Ionization sources: EI, CI, FAB, ESI, APCI and MALDI.
 Analyzers: magnetic sector, single and triple quadrupole, time of flight and ion trap.
 Applications to pharmaceutical and biological sciences.

 Chromatographic techniques.
 Instrumentation and applications: TLC, HPLC and GC.
 Detectors for HPLC: UV-Vis, UV/vis photodiode, fluorimetric, refractometric, electrochemical and polarimetric.
 GC detectors: FID, thermal conductivity, electron capture.
 Qualitative analysis and quantitative techniques in chromatography.

 Practical exercises focus on the analysis of herbal, food, nutraceutical and pharmaceutical preparations.

 To take the exam, the student must attend the laboratory practice and acquire the signature frequency.
 He must also have passed the examinations of Organic chemistry I, Analysis of drugs I and the Analysis of drugs II.